zaiisao/Documentation/en/Recording/product_recording.md

 title: Agora Recording Overview
 description:
 platform: All Platforms
-updatedAt: Wed Nov 14 2018 20:40:07 GMT+0000 (UTC)
+updatedAt: Wed Nov 14 2018 20:40:49 GMT+0000 (UTC)
 ---
 # Agora Recording Overview
 The Agora Recording SDK is an add-on to record and save voice calls, video calls, and interactive broadcasts on your server.
-It is compatible with the Agora Native SDK version 1.7.0 or later and the Agora Web SDK version 1.12.0 or later.
+The Agora Recording SDK is compatible with the Agora Native SDK v1.7.0+ and the Agora Web SDK v1.12.0 +.

-For example, a user can either attend an online course at the time of the course, or watch the recorded course later; made possible by the recording SDK deployed at the server by the online course provider.
+For example, a user can either attend an online course at the time of the course or watch the recorded course later; made possible by the Agora Recording SDK being deployed at the server by the online course provider.

 ## Functions